• Skip to main content

 Saint James’ head is a relic of the 12th-century Armenian Cathedral of Saint James in Jerusalem.
 The Cathedral honors both Saint James.

-According to legend, Saint James the Greater’s body miraculously washed ashore in Galicia, Spain.
+According to legend, Saint James the Greater’s body miraculously washed ashore in Galicia, Spain, covered in scallop shells.
 It was found and buried in the Cathedral of Santiago de Compostela.
 The story was recorded in the twelfth century.

 The Way of Saint James